SolidCodeAcademy/php-cli-begginers/README.md

 ## Course Description

 This course is designed for beginners who are new to programming and want to learn the basics of PHP using the command-line interface (CLI).
 It covers topics such as writing your first PHP script, declaring variables and assigning values, data types (strings, integers, floats, booleans), control structures, functions, arrays, objects, and working with files.
-The course also covers best practices and security considerations when working with PHP.
+The course also covers http requests with PHP.

 ## Table of Contents